 What have been your favourite reads so far this year?

-Have you read any of Amy Ewing’s fiction?
+What do you think of my interview with Amy Ewing?
 What’s your favourite young adult read so far this year?
-Do you want to check out Amy’s books now?
+What do you think of Amy Ewing’s books?

 Let me know any thoughts in the comments below 🙂

 Picture credits here

 Your questions are really good and lead us through the interview smoothly.
 It gave me a good picture of an author I didn’t know.
 Well done for that, I shall check out your other interviews!

 LikeLiked by 1 person

 Thank you very much, I’m glad you enjoyed 🙂

 Good interview, I like the sound of the book too 😀

 Thank you :)) The Lone City series is great